 Going through a degree program is definitely a lot of work.
 But it is also one of the best ways to expand your mind.
-Take advantage of the opportunity to study a wide array of subjects, learn about new cultures, and delve into topics that you may never have talked about otherwise.
+You can choose to focus on a particular subject that you may be interested in writing about by choosing a major in that field, whether that be political science, economics or even a criminal justice major.
+However, college is also a good time to take advantage of the opportunity to study a wide array of subjects, learn about new cultures, and delve into topics that you may never have talked about otherwise.
 College is the best place to do these things, and even online or evening courses will provide the same opportunities to grow.
 You will then be able to approach your writing from an even more heightened perspective with the ability to incorporate wide arrays of knowledge.

 3. Practice writing in a structured environment.

 You can write all day, and, even if you have a loyal readership or take the time to ask friends and family to critique your work, it can be difficult to grow and change as a writer without being pushed in new directions.
 Getting a degree will actually do just that.
 Regardless of the discipline you choose, you will have to do some sort of writing as part of your coursework.
 This will push you to learn new information, create your own opinions and arguments and then frame those arguments in a clear and concise way.
 The more you take classes that require you to synthesize new information, the more writing practice you will actually receive.

 Melissa Miller spent many years working odd jobs like street pantomime and burro grooming before finally admitting it was time to get her associate degree.
 Now she has sworn her life to helping others do the same by explaining the often tricky world of online education.
 Direct any questions or comments to [email protected].